menu

 Sarkhan, the Dragonspeaker is a bit slow but it's a card that Jace can't deal with, and most cards in a blue-based control deck can't deal with once it resolves.
 Thundermaw Hellkite does hit harder but it can still be dealt with by bouncing the Dragon and countering it afterwards.
 So I strongly recommend buying some playsets of Sarkhan as investment.

 Certain players figured out that Gaddock Teeg and Spell Queller are good creatures that can beat JTMS players.
-It's true, but JTMS decks will usually have a good mix of Lightning Bolt, Exterminate! and Fatal Push to deal with small creatures.
+It's true, but JTMS decks will usually have a good mix of Lightning Bolt, Terminate and Fatal Push to deal with small creatures.

 Thus, I think the best strategy to beat JTMS is to play BW Tokens.
 I think the deck is not only good against JTMS decks but it's also good against BBE decks.
 Despite generating plenty of card advantage, these midrange/control decks still have hard time dealing with creature tokens with their spot removal suite.